 Old Mill at Yeolmbridge, Cornwall

-As the only remaining evidence of a number of water powered mills within the small Cornish village, AB Heritage was presented with a unique opportunity to provide an insight into, and to preserve through recording, a tangible link to the recent but disappearing past of Yeolmbridge.
+As the only remaining evidence of a number of water powered mills within the small Cornish village, AB Heritage was presented with a unique opportunity to provide an insight into, and to preserve through recording, a tangible link to the recent but disappearing past of the area.

-AB Heritage provided a thorough Level II-III Historic Building Recording and report, utilising the extensive desk based research and recording skills of their consultants, highlighting the development of the mill from the early 19th century to its 'grinding halt' in the mid 20th century.
+AB Heritage provided a thorough Level II-III Historic Building Recording and report, highlighting the development of the mill from the early 19th century to its 'grinding halt' in the mid 20th century.

 The building was largely unchanged externally, and despite the removal of the vast majority of mechanical components of the mill, the survival of ground floor timber hursts and a large number of mechanical elements associated with a sack hoist in the mill's loft space presented AB Heritage with the responsibility of undertaking a considered and sympathetic approach to creating an accurate record to preserve these aspects of the mill.

 " Excellent service from the staff at AB Heritage who completed the work in the agreed timeframe whilst also fitting in the survey around my work schedules.
 They produced a detailed and comprehensive Written Scheme of Investigation (WSI) which fully met the requirements."
 Mr Michael Howgill

 Images: Top: Setting for the Mill, Bottom: Left: Mechanical components in-situ, Middle and Right: external and internal features